-(1) The date reflects the stated contractual maturity of the Partnership's senior debt investment in the property.
-For various reasons, including, but not limited to, call provisions that can be exercised by both the borrower and the Partnership, such debt investments may be redeemed

-- (2) The Partnership has committed to provide funding of an MRB up to \$15.0 million and of a taxable MRB up to \$7.0 million during construction and lease-up of the property on a drawdown basis.
-The taxable MRB has a maturity date of 8/1/2023 with an option to extend the maturity up to one year.
-Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization is approximately \$3.5 million and will have a maturity date of 8/1/2037. - (3) The Partnership committed to provide total funding of MRBs up to \$79.0 million and a taxable MRB up to \$9.4 million during the construction and lease-up of the property on a draw-down basis.
+- (1) The date reflects the stated contractual maturity of the Partnership's senior debt investment in the property.
+For various reasons, including, but not limited to, call provisions that can be exercised by both the borrower and the Partnership, such debt investments may be redeemed prior to the stated maturity date.
+The Partnership may also elect to sell certain debt investments prior to the contractual maturity, consistent with its strategic purposes. - (2) The Partnership committed to provide total funding of MRBs up to \$79.0 million and a taxable MRB up to \$9.4 million during the construction and lease-up of the property on a draw-down basis.
 The taxable MRB has a maturity date of 12/1/2025 with an option to extend the maturity six months if stabilization has not occurred.
-Upon stabilization of the property, the MRBs will be partially repaid and the maximum balance of the MRBs after stabilization will not exceed \$35.3 million and will have a maturity date of 12/1/2040. - (4) The Partnership committed to provide total funding of MRBs up to \$64.0 million and a taxable MRB up to \$8.0 million during the acquisition and rehabilitation phase of the property on a draw-down basis.
+Upon stabilization of the property, the MRBs will be partially repaid and the maximum balance of the MRBs after stabilization will not exceed \$35.3 million and will have a maturity date of 12/1/2040. - (3) The Partnership committed to provide total funding of MRBs up to \$64.0 million and a taxable MRB up to \$8.0 million during the acquisition and rehabilitation phase of the property on a draw-down basis.
 The taxable MRB has a maturity date of 4/1/2025 with an option to extend the maturity six months if stabilization has not occurred.
-Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization will not exceed \$44.1 million and will have a maturity date of 3/31/2040. - (5) The Partnership committed to provide total funding of an MRB up to \$29.5 million and a taxable MRB up to \$12.5 million during the acquisition and rehabilitation phase of the property on a draw-down basis.
+Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization will not exceed \$44.1 million and will have a maturity date of 3/31/7040 - (4) The Partnership committed to provide total funding of an MRB up to \$29.5 million and a taxable MRB up to \$12.5 million during the acquisition and rehabilitation phase of the property on a draw-down basis.
 The taxable MRB has a maturity date of 4/1/2024 with an option to extend the maturity six months if stabilization has not occurred.
-Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization will not exceed \$18.1 million and will have a maturity date of 4/1/2039. - (6) The Partnership committed to provide total funding of the MRB up to \$6.9 million during the acquisition and rehabilitation phase of the property on a draw-down basis.
-Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization will not exceed \$4.8 million and will have a maturity date of 5/1/2038
+Upon stabilization of the property, the MRB will be partially repaid and the maximum balance of the MRB after stabilization will not exceed \$18.1 million and will have a maturity date of 4/1/2039